 Provision for stocks payment is provided to prepare for payments of stock benefits to directors and other under the share delivery rule.
-The amount is based on the expected stock benefit payable for the fiscal year.
+The amount is based on the expected stock benefit payable.

 (i) Accrued special repair and maintenance

 Accrued special repair and maintenance are provided for planned major repair and maintenance activities on tanks in certain subsidiaries at the amounts accumulated through the next activity.